Democratic backsliding: Personalism

-A 2019 study found that personalism had an adverse impact on democracy in Latin America: "presidents who dominate their own weakly organized parties are more likely to seek to concentrate power, undermine horizontal accountability, and trample the rule of law than presidents who preside over parties that have an independent leadership and an institutionalized bureaucracy."
+A 2019 study found that personalism had an adverse impact on democracy in Latin America: "Presidents who dominate their own weakly organized parties are more likely to seek to concentrate power, undermine horizontal accountability, and trample the rule of law than presidents who preside over parties that have an independent leadership and an institutionalized bureaucracy."
+The same thing is also true in the Middle East, its most prevalent example being seemingly Turkey and the consolidation of power in the hands of the President Recep Tayyip Erdoğan, who has been in power since 2003.

 COVID-19

-Many national governments worldwide delayed, postponed or canceled a variety of democratic elections at both national and subnational governmental levels, resulting in the COVID-19 pandemic opening gaps in the action of democracy.
+Many national governments worldwide delayed, postponed, or canceled a variety of democratic elections at both national and subnational governmental levels, resulting in the COVID-19 pandemic opening gaps in the action of democracy.

 According to the V-Dem Institute, only 39% of all countries have committed no or only minor violations of democratic standards in response to COVID-19.
-According to Ingo Keilitz, both authoritarian leaders and surveillance capitalists used the pandemic to "make massive shifts and reprogramming of our sensibilities about privacy and civil liberties that may not be reversible".
+According to Ingo Keilitz, both authoritarian leaders and surveillance capitalists used the pandemic to "make massive shifts and reprogramming of our sensibilities about privacy and civil liberties that may not be reversible."
 Keilitz saw this as a threat to judicial independence.